canonical/sphinx-docs-starter-pack/docs/how-to/contributing.rst

 and hosted on `Read the Docs <https://about.readthedocs.com/>`_.

-For syntax help and guidelines, refer to the Canonical style guides (:ref:`reStructuredText <style-guide>` and :ref:`MyST <myst_style_guide>`).
+For syntax help and guidelines, refer to the Canonical syntax guides (:ref:`reStructuredText <style-guide>` and :ref:`MyST <myst_style_guide>`).

 In structuring,